 REPEAT) - To continuously replay a track (file in MP3 or WMA mode), press and release the RPT button (preset 1).
 You will see TRACK REPEAT in the display.
-Press and hold the RPT button for 2 seconds to turn it off.
+Press the RPT button again to turn it off.

 FOLDER REPEAT - This feature, when activated, replays all files on the selected folder in the order they are compressed.
-To activate folder repeat, press and hold the RPT button (preset 1).
+To activate folder repeat, press and hold the RPT button (preset 1) for 2 seconds.
 You will see FOLDER REPEAT in the display.
 The system continuously replays the current folder.
 Press the RPT button again to turn it off.
-Pressing the RDM button or selecting a different folder with the TUNE bar also turns off folder repeat.
+Selecting a different folder with the TUNE bar also turns off folder repeat.

-TRACK RANDOM (Random within a disc/folder) - This feature plays the tracks within a disc (the files within a folder) in random order.
+TRACK RANDOM (Random within a disc/folder) - This feature plays the tracks/files within a disc in random order.
 To activate track random, press and release the RDM button (preset 2).
 You will see TRACK RANDOM in the display.
-Press and hold the RDM button for 2 seconds to return to normal play.
+Press the RDM button again to return to normal play.

-FOLDER RANDOM - This

-feature, when activated, plays all

-files in each folder in random order,

-rather than in the order they are

-compressed.
-To activate folder

-random, press the RDM button

-(preset 2) twice.
-You will see

-FOLDER RANDOM in the display.

-The system then selects and plays

-files randomly.
-This continues until

-you deactivate folder random by

-pressing the RDM button again, or if

-you select a different folder with the

-TUNE bar.
+FOLDER RANDOM - This feature, when activated, plays all files in the selected folder in random order, rather than in the order they are compressed.
+To activate folder random, press and hold the RDM button.
+You will see FOLDER RANDOM in the display.
+The system then selects and plays files randomly.
+This continues until you deactivate folder random by pressing the RDM button again, or if you select a different folder with the TUNE bar.